bluesky-social/social-app/docs/build.md

   - Run once: `yarn e2e:build`
   - Each test run: `yarn e2e:run`
 - Tips
+  - Make sure you clone the `.env` and add the appropiate tokens (e.g. `SENTRY_AUTH_TOKEN` can be created on the Sentry dashboard).
+If this is not required, you can remove it from `eas.json` and `package.json`, as well as any mentions in the code.
+  - If you want to use Expo EAS on your own builds without ejecting from Expo, make sure to change the `owner` as well as `extra.eas.projectId` properties.
+If you do not have an Expo account, you may remove these properties.
   - `npx react-native info` Checks what has been installed.
   - The android simulator won't be able to access localhost services unless you run `adb reverse tcp:{PORT} tcp:{PORT}`
     - For instance, the localhosted dev-wallet will need `adb reverse tcp:3001 tcp:3001`
   - For some reason, the typescript compiler chokes on platform-specific files (e.g. `foo.native.ts`) but only when compiling for Web thus far.
 Therefore we always have one version of the file which doesn't use a platform specifier, and that should bee the Web version. ([More info](https://stackoverflow.com/questions/44001050/platform-specific-import-component-in-react-native-with-typescript).)

-### Open-source developer specific instructions & tips
-1. Make sure you clone the `.env` and add the appropiate tokens (e.g. `SENTRY_AUTH_TOKEN` can be created on the Sentry dashboard).
-If this is not required, you can remove it from `eas.json` and `package.json`, as well as any mentions in the code.
-2. If you want to use Expo EAS on your own builds without ejecting from Expo, make sure to change the `owner` as well as `extra.eas.projectId` properties.
-If you do not have an Expo account, you may remove these properties.

 ## Go-Server Build